Posted by Ajay Chandnani

 7. Hidden links.
-Don’t resort to build a link on your website of the same color of the background or the text or button.
+Don’t resort to building a link on your website of the same colour as the background or the text or button.
 A hidden link will always seem to be suspicious.
 All the links on your site should be useful and visible to the visitors.

 8. Broken external links.
 Keep up-to-date with your links as providing a great user experience is what your motive should be.
 If not, Google will come to know about the same and it will come in terms with your website.
 Keep checking your links periodically and pull out the broken ones.

 9. Hidden content.
-Disguising the text on page to manipulate with the theme or keywords weightage is completely unethical.
+Disguising the text on the page to manipulate the theme or keywords weightage is completely unethical.

 11. Rented links.
 Some so-called experts believe that rented links are still valid.
 They pay for links on a monthly basis and keep on changing them.
 They could still be considered as paid links.

 12. Overusing meta keywords.
 Make sure not to use more than five per page.
-As manipulating with the meta keyword is quite easy, it may seem as overstuffing to Google resulting into penalization.
+As manipulating with the meta keyword is quite easy, it may seem as overstuffing to Google resulting in penalization.

 14. Comment spam.
-There are many commenting systems which have an automated spam detection system, still some comments could break through.
+There are many commenting systems that have an automated spam detection system, still, some comments could breakthrough.
 Keep a close watch on the comments that you are getting.
 Don’t let in spam, switch off the system entirely if you don’t have time to look after it.

 16. Speedy link building.
-Don’t let your links seem artificial as lots of links of the similar type pointing to one single place would seem like automation.
+Don’t let your links seem artificial as lots of links of a similar type pointing to one single place would seem like automation.

 17. Spam reports.
-Someone might have reported your website as a potential source of spamming, either honestly or falsely as Google has an online form to report spam sites.
+Someone might have reported your website as a potential source of spam, either honestly or falsely as Google has an online form to report spam sites.

 18. Forum linking.
 Let’s admit it, we all have used signature links.
 Sometimes, a lot of them.
 If you are adding a forum link, make sure that you are using natural linking techniques and also make it a nofollow.

 19. Robots.txt flaws.
-Excessively blocking your website could also cause penalty for your site.
+Excessively blocking your website could also cause penalties for your site.
 Do the robots.txt legitimately only for those pages which shouldn’t be crawled by Google.

 20. Links to suspicious sites.
-Don’t associate yourself with an unethical website or some website which is dubious.
-Also remove your links from those websites which have been penalized in the past.
+Don’t associate yourself with an unethical website or some website that is dubious.
+Also, remove your links from those websites which have been penalized in the past.

 22. Over-optimization.
-Try to create a natural content before your rank goes down dramatically.
-Over optimization only means that you are obsessed with the rankings and that is what Google doesn’t like.
+Try to create natural content before your rank goes down dramatically.
+Over-optimization only means that you are obsessed with the rankings and that is what Google doesn’t like.